 Konieczka-Śliwińska, D. (2016).
 Higher Education Reform in Poland.
 An Example of Training for Candidates for the Teaching Profession.
 Czech-Polish Historical and Pedagogical Journal, 8/1, 43–54.

-Krogh, E. Qvortrup, A. & Graf, S. T. (eds.) (to appear).
+Krogh, E. Qvortrup, A. & Graf, S. T. (eds.) (in print).
 Didaktik and Curriculum in Ongoing Dialogue.
 London: Routledge.

 Krüger, D., Parchmann, I. & Schecker, H. (2014).
 Methoden in der naturwissenschaftsdidaktischen Forschung.
 Berlin, Heidelberg: Springer.